How are diamonds made?

 How Diamonds are Formed at Great Depths of the Earth

-Diamonds are created through a process that occurs in the Earth’s mantle at a depth of between 240 and 390 kilometers, or 150 to 75 miles below the Earth’s surface.
-Carbon atoms in these depths undergo conditions of temperature above 1000 degrees Celsius (1832 Fahrenheit) as well as pressures in access of 725000 psi (5 Gpa).
-The molecules of carbon under such pressure combine to form crystals and this results in the hardness that is characteristic of each diamond.
+A process that takes place in the mantle of the Earth at a depth of between 240 and 390 kilometres, or 150 to 75 miles below the surface of the Earth, is used to produce diamonds.
+The temperature of the carbon atoms in these depths will reach up to 1000 degrees Celsius (1832 Fahrenheit) and a pressure of more than 725000 psi (5 GPa).
+The molecules of carbon under such pressure combine to form crystals, and this results in the hardness that is characteristic of each diamond.

 Process for Mining Diamonds

-- Secondary Diamond Deposits: These involve mining diamonds that have been transported through natural forces like rivers and streams; such diamonds typically can be found along riverbanks, beaches, or offshore and can be extracted via panning or dredging techniques.
+- Secondary Diamond Deposits: This would involve the mining of diamonds that have been flown away by some natural forces such as rivers and streams; these types of diamonds are usually found in the river banks, beaches or offshore and retrieved by panning or dredging.

 Cutting and Polishing Process

-After being mined, diamonds do not yet emerge as beautiful gems that grace gold engagement rings and cross necklaces; rather they require cutting and polishing to bring out their full brilliance and fire.
+Even after mining, diamonds are not immediately produced as beautiful jewels that adorn gold engagement rings and cross necklaces; they need to undergo cutting and polishing to reveal their full glory and glow.

-- Cleaving or Sawing: A rough diamond is cut along its natural grain lines into smaller and easier-to-manage pieces through cutting tools or saws.
+- Cleaving or Sawing: This is a rough diamond that is sliced along its natural lines of the grain into smaller and easier to handle sizes using cutting tools or saws.

-- Bruting: Diamonds that undergo this technique have their shape altered into round forms, the most preferred shape used in jewelry such as wedding ring sets.
+- Bruting: Diamonds that undergo this technique have their shape altered into round forms, the most preferred shape used in jewellery such as wedding ring sets.

-- Faceting: This is the step that involves cutting the diamond to form facets or flat surfaces to enable it to reflect light in the best way.
+- Faceting: The process is the one where the diamond is cut to provide a few faces or flat surfaces which reflect the light in the most opportune manner.

 Diamond as a Sign of Commitment

-Diamonds have long been used as engagement rings; however, their sparkle and elegance have now made an appearance in other forms of jewelry such as gold chains and cross necklaces, where smaller diamonds may also be set into them to add extra elegance and shine.
+Diamonds have always been used as engagement rings, but now they have shown their glitz and classiness in other types of jewellery like gold chains and even cross necklaces, where smaller diamonds can also be incorporated to provide extra shine and dazzle.

 Final Thoughts

 How are diamonds made?
-From its formation deep beneath the Earth to being set into jewelry pieces like wedding ring sets or gold chains to commemorating special moments in your life - each diamond's journey is remarkable.
-At Pompeii3, we take great pleasure in offering stunning diamond jewelry including wedding ring sets, gold chains, cross necklaces, and engagement rings that showcase its natural beauty and charm - ideal pieces to commemorate some of life's most unforgettable milestones!
+From its formation deep beneath the Earth to being set into jewellery pieces like wedding ring sets or gold chains to commemorating special moments in your life, each diamond's journey is remarkable.
+At Pompeii3, we take great pleasure in offering stunning diamond jewellery, including wedding ring sets, gold chains, cross necklaces, and engagement rings that showcase their natural beauty and charm - ideal pieces to commemorate some of life's most unforgettable milestones!